-Honor a World War II veteran or survivor today by becoming a Do Your Part School Kit sponsor and providing free books and teaching materials to classrooms!
+Honor a World War II veteran or survivor today by becoming a Home-Front Heroes School Kit sponsor and providing free books and teaching materials to classrooms!
 To learn more about the program, and how to honor someone from the WWII generation on our wall, please click here.

-If you donate a Do Your Part School Kit to a school of your choice in honor of a man or woman of the WWII generation, we can create a keepsake flyer for your family with wording that you provide.
+If you donate a Home-Front Heroes School Kit to a school of your choice in honor of a man or woman of the WWII generation, we can create a keepsake flyer for your family with wording that you provide.
 A copy of the flyer will also be sent to the teacher and students who receive your kit, so they can learn about the real heroes of WWII.

 Our 2018-2019 Teresa Funke Author Visits for Schools Program World War II honoree, with special thanks to Mark Kahalekulu.